- Technical Analysis

-Simply put, when the fast MA crosses above the slow MA, this indicates an increase in the Hash Rate, and typically an increase in the price of Bitcoin.
-The reverse is true if the fast MA crosses below the slow MA, Hash Rate decreases and price typically falls.
+Simply put, when the fast MA crosses above the slow MA, this indicates an increase in the Hash Rate — and, typically, an increase in the price of Bitcoin.
+The reverse is true if the fast MA crosses below the slow MA — the Hash Rate decreases and the price typically falls.

-We will explain further on in this blog post how to create a 3Commas Bot controlled by the Hash Ribbon indicator, read on!
+We will explain further on in this blog post how to create a 3Commas Bot controlled by the Hash Ribbon indicator.

-How successful have Hash Ribbons been in the past?
+How successful have Hash Ribbons been as indicators in the past?

-The chart below shows just over a year of price action of Bitcoin/USD and you can see for yourself why the Hash Ribbon indicator is so highly regarded!
+The chart below shows just over a year of price action of Bitcoin/USD.
+You can see why the Hash Ribbon indicator is so highly regarded!

-If you’d have bought Bitcoin over the last year on a spot exchange when the Hash Ribbon indicator displayed a “Buy” signal, every trade would have been successful.
-In fact, this indicator is often used by people who are long-term investors in Bitcoin and use the “Buy” signal as an opportunity to add to more Bitcoin to their portfolios.
+If you’d bought Bitcoin over that year on a spot exchange when the Hash Ribbon indicator displayed a “Buy” signal, every trade would have been successful.

-In fact, if we use the Bitstamp exchange chart for BTC/USD, we can go back as far as August 2011 and can see back test results of the Hash Ribbon indicator.
+If we use the Bitstamp exchange chart for BTC/USD, we can go back as far as August 2011 and can see backtest results of the Hash Ribbon indicator.

-The chart below is using 1 week per candle time frame and is using Logarithmic scaling to fit all the data on a single screengrab:
+The chart below is using we week per candle time frame and is using Logarithmic scaling to fit all the data on a single screengrab:

 Wait a moment… What about that last “Buy” signal?

-Good spotting!
-It is worth pointing out that no indicator can offer a 100% success rate and professional traders will be the first people to point out that you should never rely on a single indicator to base all of your trading decisions upon.
+No indicator can offer a 100% success rate.
+Professional traders will be the first people to point out that you should never rely on a single indicator to base all of your trading decisions on.

-It is still early in this current bull cycle for Bitcoin, and while it may seem that Bitcoin price has fallen since the last “Buy” signal has appeared on the Hash Ribbon, you should take notice and start looking at the 4 hour and 1 day chart time frames for when price starts to recover and create a trading plan to establish a long position.
+While it may seem that Bitcoin’s price has fallen since the last “Buy” signal has appeared on the Hash Ribbon, you should start looking at the 4 hour and 1 day chart time frames for when price starts to recover, then create a trading plan to establish a long position.

-Alternatively, you can take advantage of 3Commas DCA Bots and use the Hash Ribbon to start a Bot trade when a “Buy” signal is triggered and use Safety Orders to Dollar Cost Average the position entry price!
+Alternatively, you can take advantage of 3Commas DCA Bots, and use the Hash Ribbon indicator to start a Bot trade when a “Buy” signal is triggered.
+You can also use Safety Orders to Dollar Cost Average your entry price.